 The heavy-lift Space Launch System that Congress ordered NASA to build is ahead of schedule in some areas despite an austere funding profile, with hardware for the first NASA exploration flight test being machined and a critical design milestone coming up later this year.
 Todd May, the NASA SLS program manager at Marshall Space Flight Center, told the Space Transportation Association Sept.
 21 that while preliminary design review for the vehicle is scheduled for next summer, “we’re ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA: Heavy Lifter Making Progress With Flat Funds".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA: Heavy Lifter Making Progress With Flat Funds".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.